imatlab/imatlab/README.rst

 Static exporters
 ````````````````

-The static exporters (png and jpeg) do not required additional dependencies.
+The static exporters (png, svg, and jpeg) do not required additional
+dependencies.

 The default size of exported figures, as well as whether to display figures
 before exporting them, should be set using standard figure properties (``set(0,